Arthur Miller, BFI, British Film Institute, Clark Gable, John Huston, Marilyn Monroe, Montgomery Clift, The Misfits

-Marilyn’s posthumous celebrity is unstoppable, yet many of her fans may never see her on the big screen – although in her lifetime, she transfixed cinema audiences.
+Marilyn’s posthumous celebrity is unsurpassed, yet many of her fans will never see her on the big screen – although in her lifetime, she transfixed cinema audiences.
 Watching her as divorcee Roslyn Tabor, dancing with Guido (Eli Wallach) in his abandoned desert hut, one is reminded of Monroe’s potent physicality.
 Several drinks later, she wanders outside and hugs a tree.
 Even if unsteady on her feet, she exudes balletic grace.

 The screenplay, by husband Arthur Miller, draws on Marilyn’s biography in particular.
 Did she really want to expose her mother’s neglect, and her own childlessness, in this performance?
 Her subsequent rejection of Miller suggests not.
 In one scene, Guido peeks at pin-up shots in her closet.
 The film seeks to condemn her sexual objectification, but is also innately voyeuristic.